chadday/nicar_ocr/README.md

 ## Files

 We'll be using a number of files for our examples.
 You can find them in [here](/files).

 ## Scenario 1: Analyzing a computer generated pdf with embedded text (searchable pdf)

-This is probably the easiest problem to solve dealing with pdfs.
 We want to extract the text from a searchable pdf for analysis of some type.
 There are many GUI software programs you can use to do this.
 They all have strengths and weaknesses.

 * [Cometdocs](https://www.cometdocs.com/)
 * [Tabula](https://tabula.technology/) (free and great for tabular data!)
 * [Adobe Acrobat Pro](https://acrobat.adobe.com/us/en/acrobat/pricing.html?mv=search&sdid=J7XBWTSV&ef_id=CjwKCAiA1ZDiBRAXEiwAIWyNC62H_xFn3sW5k3JAETpc_MeS9HOq-7l-qD2cvFXcU-Qkl-v_TPYjSxoC4bsQAvD_BwE:G:s&s_kwcid=AL!3085!3!99546333262!e!!g!!%2Badobe%20%2Bacrobat%20%2Bpro&gclid=CjwKCAiA1ZDiBRAXEiwAIWyNC62H_xFn3sW5k3JAETpc_MeS9HOq-7l-qD2cvFXcU-Qkl-v_TPYjSxoC4bsQAvD_BwE) ($$)
 * [Abbyy Finereader](https://www.abbyy.com/en-us/finereader/?redirect-from=old-fr-pro&__c=1) ($$ but also very accurate)

-For this tutorial, we're going to use an open source powertool from Xpdf called pdftotext.
+For this tutorial, we're going to use an open source powertool from Xpdf called `pdftotext`.
 The construction of the command is pretty intuitive.
 You point it at a file and it outputs a text file.

 I often use this tool to check for hidden text, particularly in documents that have redactions.